Compensation For Maritime Lifting Injuries

 In some cases, lifting injuries can require corrective surgery and result in a crewman’s inability to return to work aboard a ship.
 In these cases an experienced maritime lawyer can help you get all the medical care you deserve and need.
 In most cases involving back surgery, a Jones Act or unseaworthiness claim must be filed to obtain fair compensation for the pain and suffering you have suffered and the decreased earnings that may result from your injuries.

-If you have questions about your rights to compensation caused by a lifting accident working at sea, contact James Beard and his partners at Trueb & Beard LLC.
+If you have questions about your rights to compensation caused by a lifting accident working at sea, contact James Beard and his partners at Trueb Berne & Beard, LLP.
 For a free consultation about your potential claims and legal rights under federal maritime law, call 425-403-1900 or send us a message online.
 We have experience in many types of lifting accidents aboard ships and have handled many cargo handling injury cases on Alaska fishing boats.